nvx/protec-3d-printing/README.md

-# Parametrically Generated 3D Printable ABLOY PROTEC Keys
+# Parametrically Generated 3D Printable ABLOY Keys

 Inspired by [Dave Pedu's 3D printed Kwikset keys](https://hackaday.io/project/27631-3d-printing-real-world-keys) and that the patents for the ABLOY PROTEC keys were set to expire in a couple of weeks, this OpenSCAD model generates keys